casper-network/casper-sidecar/resources/ETC_README.md

 ## Configuration

 The file `/etc/casper-event-sidecar/config.toml` holds a default configuration.
-This should work if installed on a casper node.
+This should work if installed on a Casper node.

 If you install the Sidecar on an external server, you must update the `ip-address` values under `node_connections` appropriately.